openharmony/game_game_controller_framework/README.md

     - Saving game peripheral information to the configuration file `device_config.json`.
     - Saving the list of supported games for input-to-touch conversion to the configuration file `game_support_key_mapping.json`.
-    - Saving the default input-to-touch conversion template for games to the configuration file `default_key_mapping.json` and custom templates to the configuration file `custom_key_mapping.json`.
+    - Saving the default input-to-touch conversion configuration for games to the configuration file `default_key_mapping.json` and custom configuration to the configuration file `custom_key_mapping.json`.
     - Identifying the categories of game peripherals.
     - Query the default and custom input-to-touch mapping information for the game from default_key_mapping.json and custom_key_mapping.json.